Wolk9/SuperPy/Readme.md

    python super.py advance_time <number_of_days>

+   > _this can be a negative number to go back in time_

 4. **Buy a Product**

    python super.py buy --product-name "Product Name" --price <buy_price> --expiration-date YYYY-MM-DD --quantity 5